chanzuckerberg/happy/README.md

 # Happy Path Deployment Tool

+Visit the Happy Path documentation for more details: https://chanzuckerberg.github.io/happy/

 The Happy Path Deployment Tool is an open-source project led by the Chan Zuckerberg Initiative (CZI).
 It is a platform for deploying and managing containerized applications at scale in adherence to CZI security practices.
 The tool is designed to be easy to use and operate, and it is available for both on-premises and cloud deployments.
 Happy builds and deploys your application, and once it is released, helps you support it.